BioBoost/object-oriented-programming-using-java/oop/introduction.md

 ### Defining Classes

-Let's take a look at how a class can be defined to create a model of a simple cookie.
+Let's take a look at how a class can be defined to create a simple model of a cookie.

 ![A cookie](img/cookie.jpg)

-A simple representation can be created using UML (Unified Modeling Language) class diagrams.
+A graphical representation can be created using UML (Unified Modeling Language) class diagrams.
 UML is a general-purpose, modeling language in the field of software engineering, that is intended to provide a standard way to visualize the design of a system.

-Below an example class diagram of a Cookie is shown.
-Do take note that some things are still missing from the diagram but these will be added gradually as the course continues.
+Below an example is shown of a class diagram of a Cookie.
+Do take note that some things are still missing from the diagram but these will be added gradually as the course progresses.

 ```uml
 @startuml